KauzClay/docs-tap/scst-scan/samples/private-image.hbs.md

 ## <a id="view-vuln-reports"></a>View vulnerability reports

-After completing the scans, [query the Supply Chain Security Tools - Store](../../cli-plugins/insight/query-data.md) to view your vulnerability results.
+After completing the scans, view the vulnerability results in the [Tanzu Developer Portal](../../tap-gui/plugins/sa-tap-gui.hbs.md).